-- Floodway (see page 38): Pools may be allowed in floodways with Conditional Use Permit (CUP), provided the no-rise requirements are satisfied. - Flood Fringe: Pools may be permitted in flood fringe areas without encroachment analyses.
+- Floodway: Pools may be allowed in floodways with Conditional Use Permit (CUP), provided the no-rise requirements are satisfied (see page 41).
+When a floodway is not delineated, an analysis is required (see page 42). - Flood Fringe: Pools may be permitted in flood fringe areas without encroachment analyses. - Shoreland Districts: Pools must satisfy shoreland management setbacks.